hosametm/file-scanning/README.md

 ## Configuration

-The configuration file (`config/file-scanning.php`) contains two main sections:
+The configuration file (`config/file-scanning.php`) contains three main sections:

+1. `temp_directory`: The directory where temporary files will be stored when downloading files from URLs (defaults to system temp directory)
-1. `mime_types`: A list of allowed file extensions and their corresponding MIME types
+2. `mime_types`: A list of allowed file extensions and their corresponding MIME types
-2. `malicious_mime_types`: A list of MIME types that are considered potentially malicious
+3. `malicious_mime_types`: A list of MIME types that are considered potentially malicious

-You can customize these lists according to your needs.
+You can customize these settings according to your needs.

 ## Usage

-### Basic Usage
+### Basic Usage with File Uploads

 ```php
 use Hosametm\FileScanning\FileScanner;